Amazon Fresh: How is it reinventing online grocery shopping?

 Much has been said about how the COVID-19 pandemic became both a challenge and an opportunity for businesses all around the world from all different industries.
 There was a growing demand for online services and, therefore, a race for customers by the companies that were ready prior to lockdown policies.
 That is especially applicable for the grocery industry, an essential service whose demand for going online started to grow.

-On that, a case that’s constantly quoted as a success story is Amazon Fresh, the grocery delivery and pickup service from Amazon that exists since 2017.
-The branch saw demand for its service skyrocket during the pandemic and, as of March 2021, already has its own physical stores – more than 28.
+On that, a case that’s constantly quoted as a success story is Amazon Fresh, Amazon’s grocery delivery and pickup service that exists since 2017.
+The branch saw demand for its service skyrocket during the pandemic and, as of March 2021, already has more than 28 physical stores.

 Let’s take a look at the story of Amazon Fresh and why it became such a case of success.